 Web agents and Java agents both support CDSSO.

 AM also supports CDSSO with IG version 6 or later.
-For more information, see Single sign-on and cross-domain single sign-on in the IG documentation.
+For details, refer to Single sign-on and cross-domain single sign-on in the IG documentation.

 Web agents and Java agents wrap the SSO session token inside an OpenID Connect (OIDC) JSON Web Token (JWT).